 Hey, we know you’re not going to do all of the above all of the time, but every distraction you can get rid of means a little more of your attention is where it should be.

 And whether you’re 100% undistractable, have multiple distracted driving tickets, or fall somewhere in between, you’ll need auto insurance, and Mitch Insurance represents dozens of different insurance companies that want to compete for your business.
-Our auto insurance experts are here for you anytime.
+Our auto insurance brokers are here for you anytime.

 Just maybe don’t call while you’re driving…